-It's really easy to follow this Raw Fermented Kimchi Recipe, and your health will thank you.
-When I was young I felt invincible, eating whatever I liked, within reason.
+It's really easy to follow this Fermented Korean Kimchi Recipe, and your health will thank you.
+When I was young I felt invincible, eating whatever I liked, usually.
 As I grew older and maybe wiser and couldn't keep up with the twenty-somethings anymore, my interest in health miraculously came alive.
 So how can I combine my love of cooking with the added benefits of probiotics and natural health?

-Spicy Sauerkraut and Kimchi.
+A Korean Kimchi recipe.
 I love spicy foods and Asian foods, so this is a marriage made in heaven for me!
 Koreans have eaten Kimchee for over a thousand years, and annually eat over 40 pounds per person!
 Lucky for me, it's not hard to make, lasts a long time, and I believe will improve my health and boost my immune system.
 The best part is because I made it, I know exactly what went into it.
 And it makes a delicious Kimchi Fried Rice recipe.

-- 1 large Napa Cabbage (Wombok) or 2 smaller Napa cabbages
+- 1 large Napa Cabbage or 2 smaller Napa cabbages

-- 1 daikon - cut into 2 inch match sticks
+- 1 small daikon cut in 2 inch match sticks

 - ¼ - ⅓ cup Gochujang paste or Korean red pepper powder*